-I’ve been finding interesting reading here and there online over the past week that has helped me as I’ve been processing the whole preschool thing.
+I’ve been finding interesting reading that has helped me think about the preschool question.
 My gut tells me not to send Caroline to preschool, but I am also trying to be open to God leading in another direction.
 She belongs to Him and He has plans for her.
-So I’ve been talking, reading, researching and praying to see if God might lead us in another direction.
+So I’ve been talking, reading, researching, and praying to see if God might lead us in another direction.

-Like many parents, I think I struggle most with the idea that she needs friends and a social outlet.
-With her being an only child, I think about it even more.
+Like many parents, I think I struggle the most with the idea that Caroline needs friends and a social outlet.
+Because she is an only child, I think about it even more.
 The academic part of preschool doesn’t faze me in the least.
 I have no doubt we can do a great preschool for her academically.
 It is more about the learning to interact with other children that I think about.

 Like many only children, Caroline is very comfortable with adults.
 The biggest mistake an adult can make with her is to come on too strongly.
 If you do that, she’ll back off and it takes her a bit to warm up to you.
 But the more casual the approach, the quicker you become her friend.
 Last week we had some electrical work done in our bathroom.
 The guy who came was probably in his late 20’s.
 He said hi to Caroline and got down to work.
 She really took to him.
 She spread out her blanket in the hallway outside the bathroom door and was enthralled with everything he did.
 She chatted with him, she ran and found (pretend) nails for him.
 She had a ball.
 She is not intimidated by adults, including men.